parnurzeal/gorequest/README.md

 GoRequest -- Simplified HTTP client ( inspired by famous SuperAgent lib in Node.js )

-## Rich features
+## Rich Features
-It comes with lots of feature and sending request would never been easier than this.
+It comes with lots of feature.
+Sending request would never been fun and easier than this.

 Currently, it supports:
 * Get/Post
 * Set - simple header setting